stolk/chiaharvestgraph/README.md

 Leave the tool running, as it keeps checking the log.
 More pixels will scroll in from the right, plotting top to bottom.

+**PRO TIP**: Don't scale your terminal higher than 25 lines, because the image will get noisy due to small time-bins.
+Terminal of 15 lines or so is best, in my experience.

 ## Rationale

 Much can go wrong when harvesting Chia.